desec-io/desec-stack/README.md

     - Then, copy `ca.crt`, `server.crt`, and `server.key` to `openvpn-server/secrets/`.
     - Create a preshared secret using `openvpn --genkey --secret ta.key` inside `openvpn-server/secrets/`.

-    For provisioning a slave, use the same `easy-rsa` PKI and create a new `client.key` and `client.crt` pair.
-Transfer these securely onto the slave, along with `ca.crt` and `ta.key`.
+    For provisioning a secondary, use the same `easy-rsa` PKI and create a new `client.key` and `client.crt` pair.
+Transfer these securely onto the secondary, along with `ca.crt` and `ta.key`.
-    (You can also create the key on the slave and only transfer a certificate signing request and the certificate.)
+    (You can also create the key on the secondary and only transfer a certificate signing request and the certificate.)

 3. Set sensitive information and network topology using environment variables or an `.env` file.
 You need (you can use the `.env.default` file as a template):
     - global
       - `DESECSTACK_DOMAIN`: domain name under which the entire system will be running.
 The API will be reachable at https://desec.$DESECSTACK_DOMAIN/api/.
 For development setup, we recommend using `yourname.dedyn.io`
-      - `DESECSTACK_NS`: the names of the authoritative name servers, i.e. names pointing to your slave name servers.
+      - `DESECSTACK_NS`: the names of the authoritative name servers, i.e. names pointing to your secondary name servers.
 Minimum 2.
     - network
       - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update persisted data structures such as the MySQL grant tables!
 Better don't do it.